sparkflows/sparkflows-docs/docs/tutorials/data-engineering/dedup-customers.rst

    :alt: DedupCustomers
    :width: 60%

-Reading from Dataset
+Input Dataset
 ---------------------

-It reads in the input Dataset files and creates DataFrame from it .
 There are 2 input datasets in this case "Dedup Master Dataset" & "Dedup Error Dataset" as shown below,

 DataFrame 1:
 ^^^^^^